detsam/indepstate-cc/app/config/README.md

 `loadConfig()` looks for an override in the local data `config` directory and deep‑merges its contents onto the defaults bundled in this directory.

+## Settings descriptors

+User-facing descriptions for configuration options are stored in files named `*-settings-descriptor.json` alongside the default configs.
+Each descriptor file mirrors the structure of its corresponding config and provides metadata such as field type and a human-readable description.
+These descriptors are consumed by the in-app Settings panel to render editable forms.

 ## Order Card Source Configuration

 The `order-cards.json` file lists every source that can feed order cards into the